-Model configurations for the 100-m and 50-m grid spacing simulations include: Lin 3-ice microphysics with the rain intercept parameter set at the default value of 8 x 10^6 m-4, fourth-order advection in the horizontal and vertical, a rigid top boundary condition with a wave-absorbing layer beginning at 12 km AGL, fourth-order computational mixing, a 1.5-order TKE-based subgrid-scale turbulent mixing scheme and PBL parameterization.
-Surface fluxes are calculated using stabilitydependent drag coefficients (Byun 1990) while surface roughness length is dependent on the vegetation properties.
+Model configurations for the 100- and 50-m-gridspacing simulations include Lin 3 ice microphysics with the rain intercept parameter set at the default value of $8 \times 10^6 \,\mathrm{m}^{-4}$ , fourth-order advection in the horizontal and vertical, a rigid top boundary condition with a waveabsorbing layer beginning at 12 km AGL, fourth-order computational mixing, a 1.5-order TKE-based subgridscale turbulent mixing scheme, and PBL parameterization.
+Surface fluxes are calculated using stability-dependent drag coefficients (Byun 1990) while surface roughness length is dependent on the vegetation properties.
 The Coriolis parameter includes the effect of earth curvature.
 A two-layer soil model is used that is based on Noilhan and Planton (1989).
-Radiative processes are calculated from the NASA Goddard Space Flight Center long- and shortwave radiation package.
-More details on the physics options within the ARPS can be found in Xue et al. (2001; 2003).
-Because the focus of the present study is on the dynamical processes responsible for tornadogenesis in the OKC storm, the remainder of this paper is focused on the 50-m grid spacing simulation.
+Radiative processes are calculated from the National Aeronautics and Space Administration (NASA) Goddard Space Flight Center long- and shortwave radiation package.
+More details on the physics options within the ARPS can be found in Xue et al. (2001, 2003).
+Because the focus of the present study is on the dynamical processes responsible for tornadogenesis in the OKC storm, the remainder of this paper is focused on the 50-m-grid-spacing simulation.
 We note here that the simulation of tornado vortices on the 100-m grid spacing is generally similar to those of simulation of the 50-m grid.
 The 100-m simulation was launched about 30 min before the simulated tornado within the model while the 50-m grid is further one-way nested inside 20 min later.
-The consistency between the 100-m and 50-m simulations suggests that the simulated tornado is not an artifact of model spinup.
+The consistency between the 100- and 50-m simulations suggests that the simulated tornado is not an artifact of model spinup.
 Additional details on the simulation and verification can be found in Xue et al. (2013).